dsumpw

 • stride: index increment for x.

-The N and stride parameters determine which elements in x are accessed at runtime.
+The N and stride parameters determine which elements in the strided array are accessed at runtime.
 For example, to compute the sum of every other element in x,

 var Float64Array = require( '@stdlib/array/float64' );